CUBRID/cubrid-manual/en/admin/admin_utils.rst

         #xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
         # NAME volname COMMENTS volcmnts PURPOSE volpurp NPAGES volnpgs
-        NAME data_v1 COMMENTS "data information volume" PURPOSE data NPAGES 1000 NAME data_v2 COMMENTS "data information volume" PURPOSE data NPAGES 1000 NAME data_v3 PURPOSE data NPAGES 1000
+        NAME data_v1 COMMENTS "data information volume" PURPOSE data NPAGES 1000 NAME data_v2 COMMENTS "data information volume" NPAGES 1000 NAME temp_v1 COMMENTS "temporary information volume" PURPOSE temp NPAGES 500
-        NAME index_v1 COMMENTS "index information volume" PURPOSE index NPAGES 500 NAME temp_v1 COMMENTS "temporary information volume" PURPOSE temp NPAGES 500 NAME generic_v1 COMMENTS "generic information volume" PURPOSE generic NPAGES 500
         #xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

     As shown in the example, the specification of each volume consists following. ::

-        NAME volname COMMENTS volcmnts PURPOSE volpurp NPAGES volnpgs
+        [NAME volname] [COMMENTS volcmnts] [PURPOSE volpurp] NPAGES volnpgs

     *   *volname*: The name of the volume to be created.
 It must follow the UNIX file name conventions and be a simple name not including the directory path.
 The specification of a volume name can be omitted.
 If it is, the "database name to be created by the system_volume identifier" becomes the volume name.

     *   *volcmnts*: Comment to be written in the volume header.
 It contains information on the additional volume to be created.
 The specification of the comment on a volume can also be omitted.

-    *   *volpurp*: It must be one of the following types: **data**, **index**, **temp**, or **generic** based on the purpose of storing volumes.
-The specification of the purpose of a volume can be omitted in which case the default value is **generic**.
+    *   *volpurp*: The purpose for which the volume will be used.
+It can be either permanent data (default option) or temporary. *For backward compatibilty, all old keywords, data, index, temp, or generic are accepted. temp stands for temporary data purpose, while the rest stand for permanent data purpose*.

     *   *volnpgs*: The number of pages of the additional volume to be created.
 The specification of the number of pages of the volume cannot be omitted; it must be specified.
+The actual volume size is rounded up to the next multiple of **64 sectors**.

 .. option:: --user-definition-file=FILE